nihalhub/azure-resume-main/README.md

 My own azure resume to understand and implement azure services for FRT
 # Azure Cloud Resume Future Ready talent

+resume and portfolio using azure, cosmos db, on azure blob storage . by using their css html js skills . the basic idea is to use the azure web services to host our website and display their skills and resume at the same time using this project  .
+The front-end is a static site with HTML, CSS, and JavaScript.
+It's static and has a visitor counter.
+The visitor counter data fetched via an API call to an Azure Function.The back-end is an HTTP triggered Azure Functions with Cosmos DB input and output binding.

 ## Table of Contents
 1. [Project Description](#introduction)
 2. [To be done](#next)